CH2-PS020-FitSync/CH2-PS020-CC/README.md

 1. Open the [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) page, then find the service account email.
 2. Click the three-dots action button on the right of the service account, then click the `Manage keys` button.
 3. After that, you can click the `ADD KEY` button, then click the `Create new key` button to download the key.
 Choose the JSON key type.
-4. After downloading the service account key, you can rename the file to `main-api-cloud-run.json`, and then place it in the `keys` folder on the root directory.
+4. After downloading the service account key, you can rename the file to `main-api-cloud-run.json`, and then place it in the `keys` folder on the project root directory.
 The key location should be `keys/main-api-cloud-run.json`.

 **Cloud Machine**